Attendance Guidelines for University Support Staff

 Time on leave (with or without pay) of more than thirty days shall not count toward total time on probationary status.
 The probationary period shall be continued effective with the employee's return from leave until the total probationary time has been served.

 During the initial six-month probationary period, employees are expected to meet university attendance requirements.
 At least one oral counseling must be given before terminating an employee.
 The department must give the employee a chance to correct performance deficiencies.
-Prior to dismissal, the department must notify the Associate Vice President, Human Resources, (or designee) of their intent to dismiss, provide the record of counseling, and allow time for review of the case.
+Prior to dismissal, the department must notify the Human Capital Services, Director of Employee Relations, (or designee) of their intent to dismiss, provide the record of counseling, and allow time for review of the case.
 Any pattern of absence, lateness, failure to report (excused or unexcused), or other work rule violations which might develop during the initial probationary period may result in a departmental recommendation for termination of the probationary appointment.

 Five consecutive working days of unauthorized absence for which an employee is unable to provide an explanation is considered job abandonment and presumed resignation.
 A supervisor or designee should make reasonable attempts to contact the employee during this five-day period; however, failure to make contact with the employee does not excuse the absence.

-The Associate Vice President, Human Resources must be contacted after the third consecutive day of unauthorized absence.
-After discussion with the Associate Vice President, Human Resources or (or designee) about attempts to contact the employee, the departmental supervisor will notify the employee in writing that the employee will be terminated unless the employee returns to work or provides a reasonable explanation for the absence by a specified date.
-Such notification must be pre-approved by the Associate Vice President, Human Resources (or designee).
+The Human Capital Services, Director of Employee Relations must be contacted after the third consecutive day of unauthorized absence.
+After discussion with the Director of Employee Relations or (or designee) about attempts to contact the employee, the departmental supervisor will notify the employee in writing that the employee will be terminated unless the employee returns to work or provides a reasonable explanation for the absence by a specified date.
+Such notification must be pre-approved by the Human Capital Services, Director of Employee Relations (or designee).

-Questions regarding these guidelines should be directed to Human Resources.
+Questions regarding these guidelines should be directed to Human Capital Services.

-Questions pertaining to the impact of attendance upon an employee's right to benefits under programs, such as the Family Medical Leave Act or Shared Leave, should be directed to Benefits, Human Resources.
+Questions pertaining to the impact of attendance upon an employee's right to benefits under programs, such as the Family Medical Leave Act or Shared Leave, should be directed to Human Capital Services.